cottereau/randomField/README.md

 It should be observed that all the variables should be allocated before the call
 Where:

-'xPoints' - is a matrix where each column contains X, Y and Z coordinates (real numbers) for each point.
+`xPoints` - is a matrix where each column contains X, Y and Z coordinates (real numbers) for each point.

           |X1  X2  X3  ......
 Xn|
           |Y1  Y2  Y3  ......
 Yn|
           |Z1  Z2  Z3  ......
 Zn|

-'corrMod' - string containing the name of the correlation model.
+`corrMod` - string containing the name of the correlation model.
 Only the "gaussian" option is implemented.

-'margiFirst' - string containing the name of the first-order marginal law.
+`margiFirst` - string containing the name of the first-order marginal law.
 The options are "gaussian" or "lognormal"

-'corrL' - vector of positive real numbers containing the correlation length in each direction
+`corrL` - vector of positive real numbers containing the correlation length in each direction

           |Correlation Length in X|
           |Correlation Length in Y|
           |Correlation Length in Z|

-'fieldAvg' - real number containing the field average
+`fieldAvg` - real number containing the field average

-'fieldVar' - positive real number containing the field variance
+`fieldVar` - positive real number containing the field variance

-'Nmc' - integer representing the number of realizations
+`Nmc` - integer representing the number of realizations

-'method' - generation method (integer).
+`method` - generation method (integer).
 The options are "2" for Shinozuka and Deodatis method and "1" for the isotropic spectrum optimized version

-'randField' - matrix tha will store the results.
+`randField` - matrix tha will store the results.
 For a call with "xPoints" dimension 3xn and Nmc = N the size of the matrix is n x N.

           |A1 B1 C1 ...
 N1|
           |A2 B2 C2 ...
 N2|